csuka/pritunl-api-client/README.md

 Pritunl management
 ------------------

-Developed an API client for Pritunl, written in Python3.
+Developed an API client for Pritunl, written in Python3, to enable Infrastructure as Code.

 Tested to work with Pritunl v1.29.2276.91 (Feb 2020)

 It manages: